 Effective, nurturing and supportive pastoral support systems in school are a vital component in ensuring that students have a positive outlook on school life and are able to flourish academically and personally.

 When students are admitted to the school, they are assigned to a Form Tutor and House group.
 Students usually stay in the same House group as they progress through the school, with the same Form Tutor where possible.

-All students have one lesson per fortnight of Personal, Social, Health and Citizenship Education (PSHCE).
+All students have 2.5 hours per week of Personal Development lessons.
 The programme includes health education, strategies for coping with anxiety, the skills necessary for making successful relationships and the use of leisure time, with particular reference to local facilities.
 There is also a strong emphasis on study skills throughout the year.
 This helps to lay important foundations for future years, particularly in helping students to organise their time, so that they can deal effectively with the variety of demands that are made of them both in and out of school.

-The PSHCE course continues throughout the student’s years in the school, with the emphasis changing to meet the changing age-related needs of the students.
+The Personal Development course continues throughout the student’s years in the school, with the emphasis changing to meet the changing age-related needs of the students.

 Students who feel ill or have an accident should inform the teacher in charge of them at the time.
-If they are not in class they should report to School Reception, or if no one is there, to the Staff Room.
-In minor cases, simple first-aid measures may be applied, however, it must be stressed that medication of any kind cannot be administered by reception or teaching staff.
+If they are not in class they should report to Student Services in H Block or, if nobody is there, to the Main Reception.
+In minor cases, simple first-aid measures may be applied.
+However, it must be stressed that medication of any kind cannot be administered by reception or teaching staff.
 If it is felt necessary, parents will be contacted and asked to take a child home or accompany him or her to hospital for treatment.
-The School Nurse also runs a regular drop-in service.